patrickhener/dart-o-mat-3000/README.md

 TODO Write autostart script to startup a browser window in fullscreen displaying the intro page

 # General TODOs
-- Rematch Button(Button handling is okay, implement /rematch route to do something)
 - Sound when next Player button is pressed
-- Ask yes/no if you hit End Game Button
 - Different Sounds to choose from
 - Delete last Throws when first throw of new round
 - Average of round sum not of all Throws
 - Game Controller to only show last two throw round per user
 - Show Player score in game controller
 - Show active player in game controller
 - When Bust change throws to zero and don't delete them from database